yoavram/markx/HELP.md

 After you sign in to GitHub you can use the GitHub toolbar to:

 1. Click the  *GitHub* <i class="icon-github-2"></i> button - this doesn't do anything right now.
-1. Change the username - doesn't do anything yet.
+1. Click the *Reload* <i cla=="icon-redo-2"></i> button o reload the repositories.
-1. **Choose a repository** that belongs to the specified user.
+1. **Choose a repository** that you can pull from and push to (you are owner or collaborator)
 1. Click the first *folder* <i class="icon-folder-open"></i> button  to load the **branch list**
 1. **Choose a branch** if the selected repository
-1. Click the second *folder* <i class="icon-folder-open"></i> button  to **load the files list** (currently only loads a single level, no subfolders)
+1. Click the second *folder* <i class="icon-folder-open"></i> button  to **load the files list**
 1. **Choose a file** in the selected branch
 1. Click the *download* <i class="icon-cloud-download"></i> button to **pull the file** to the editor.
 The current contents will be deleted without saving them.
 1. Click the *upload* <i class="icon-cloud-upload"></i> button to **push the editor contents** to the selected file.
 This will create a new *commit* on the repository.
 You must **fill a commit message** before pushing.
 Commit messages should be ~50 characters and briefly explain the reason for this commit.
 After the push is finalized you will get a success or failure message.
+If you have citations, Markx will offer to push a bibliography file as well.
 1. Click the *new* <i class="icon-file-4"></i> button to **create and push** a new empty file.
 If you don't fill the commit message Markx fill create adefault message for you.
 After the push is finalized you will get a success or failure message and the files list will be updated.
 1. Click the *sign out* <i class="icon-exit"></i> button in the general toolbar to **sign out of GitHub**.

-There is no way to commit the `.bib` citations file to GitHub via Markx.
-This feature will be added very soon.

-### Editor Toolbar
-The buttons above the editor window are part of the [PageDown] markdown editor.
-They allow quick shortcuts to common Markdown markups.

 ### Support
 The best way to get support is to open an [issue].
 If you can't open issue because you don't have a [GitHub] user, just get one, they are free.